adelphi-ed-tech/au-courses/courses/open-ed.md

 with these arguments?
 You should be in touch with your study group to discuss texts before full group discussions.

-Your grade in this area will be a combination of self-, instructor-, and peer-evaluations.
+Your grade in this area will be determined by the end of term particpant survey and the instructor grade.

 Session leader
 ----------------------------------------------